Daisy Midgeley: Introduction of mother and stalking ordeal

 Daisy's interactions with Justin see her go from a feisty character who is unafraid to say anything to someone who feels "totally powerless".
 It also damages her relationships with Daniel and Christina, since Daniel feels she is partly to blame for sharing so much on social media, while Christina claims that she should be flattered by the attention.
 Jordan was irritated by the victim blaming and felt that due to the "epidemic at the minute with violent crimes against women", the responsibility should not be on the women to change their behaviour, but instead on the criminals.
 She hoped that it would change people's perceptions on blaming victims, naming Sarah Everard as an example of a woman who had suffered from victim blaming.
 Daisy goes to the police about Justin numerous times but gets told that Justin has not done anything illegal, which Jordan labelled "ridiculous".
 Characters suggest that Daisy should come off social media, but she refuses in an attempt to "keep hold of her identity and the things that she wants".
 Justin grabs Daisy's arm and she punches him, an action which gets her in trouble with the police.
 It sees Daisy feel more isolated and alone due to their reluctance to help her.
 Hinting at the future of the storyline, Jordan said: "All the things that make her Daisy – she's extra, she's flamboyant, she's camp, she is big – she just starts to crumble and get smaller and smaller.
 I don't think she'll ever be the same again."

 In March 2023, producers announced that the stalking ordeal would climax in an acid attack on Daisy's wedding day.
 The Katie Piper Foundation and Acid Survivors Trust International supported the production team on the initial and long-term impacts of an acid attack.
 MacLeod said it will "explore the social fallout of having your appearance profoundly changed, both in terms of your own ability to process that and how the wider world reacts to you".
 Following the announcement of the acid attack storyline, Anne, Princess Royal, a patron of Acid Survivors Trust, visited the set of Coronation Street and met with Jordan, Still, Prescott, Mallard, and Matthews to discuss the storyline in more detail.
 Daisy's wedding dress had to be altered when the storyline was devised, since it was initially going to be a strapless gown.
 It was changed owing to the need for physicality and security when Daisy is running around after the acid attack.

 Following the trial, Daisy catfishes Ryan pretending to be "Crystal".
 Daisy later begins an affair with Ryan.

 Departure

-On 7 January 2025, it was announced that Jordan had quit her role as Daisy and will leave later in the year with Daisy's final scenes airing on 2 May 2025.
+On 7 January 2025, it was announced that Jordan had quit her role as Daisy and would leave later in the year with Daisy's final scenes airing on 2 May 2025.